antvis/AVA/site/docs/api/advisor/Ruler.en.md

 <embed src='@/docs/common/style.md'></embed>

-`Ruler` is the default set of visual rule definitions within ChartAdvisor.
+`Ruler` is the default set of visual rule definitions within Advisor.
 It does not provide any outward function or syntax.

-In order to facilitate user customization of ChartAdvisor, we will introduce the relevant interfaces for rule customization in this API file.
+In order to facilitate user customization of Advisor, we will introduce the relevant interfaces for rule customization in this API file.